publiccodenet/CraftSpace/README.md

 ## Acknowledgments

 This project builds upon the Internet Archive's mission of universal access to knowledge by adding spatial visualization capabilities to its digital collections.
-We gratefully acknowledge the Internet Archive's commitment to digital preservation and open access that makes projects like this possible.
+We gratefully acknowledge the Internet Archive's commitment to digital preservation and open access, which makes projects like this possible.